-This will inject what is called the a Frida Gadget.
+-2 argument to objection.
+This will use the aapt2 binary instead of aapt; aapt is the Android Asset Packaging Tool.
 This Frida Gadget is a shared library meant to be loaded by programs to be instrumented when the regular injected mode of operation isn’t suitable.
 You can read about the ‘Modes of Operation’ on the Frida website.
-The Frida Gadget is in the ‘Preloaded’ ‘Mode of Operation’ classification.
+The Frida Gadget is in the ‘Embedded’ ‘Mode of Operation’ classification.
 Basically it is preloaded and injected within the main activity of the application.
 This means as soon as the application is launched a socket is opened which listens on a specific port and waiting for being attached by the Frida CLI.

 Then install the APK on your device again.
 The application will startup showing a black screen.
 This will stay black until your actually attach to the Frida Gadget.

 You can see which Frida Gadget’s are listening by running (we’re using

 -U to show a Frida server (a Gadget essentially) listening on an USB device);

 $ frida-ps -U $ frida-ps -U gadget # to attach